Ukendio/jecs/docs/learn/concepts/relationships.md

 Fragmentation is a property of archetype-based ECS implementations where entities are spread out over more archetypes as the number of different component combinations increases.
 The overhead of fragmentation is visible in two areas:
 - Archetype creation
-- ueries (queries have to match & iterate more archetypes) Applications that make extensive use of relationships might observe high levels of fragmentation, as relationships can introduce many different combinations of components.
-While the Flecs storage is optimized for supporting large amounts (hundreds of thousands) of archetypes, fragmentation is a factor to consider when using relationships.
+- ueries (queries have to match & iterate more archetypes) Games that make extensive use of relationships might observe high levels of fragmentation, as relationships can introduce many different combinations of components.
+While the Jecs storage is optimized for supporting large amounts (hundreds of thousands) of archetypes, fragmentation is a factor to consider when using relationships.

 Union relationships are planned along with other improvements to decrease the overhead of fragmentation introduced by relationships.